-Go beyond the level of ego, beyond me vs. you: Sura Yasin #3
+Go beyond the level of ego, beyond me vs. you reflections from Sura Yasin (3)

 Of course, reading the story as speaking about our inner world is not an alternative to reading the story in the macro level, as an interaction between actual human messengers and the town they are sent to.
 The Quranic story can be read in both ways simultaneously, both calling us to heeding the messengers sent throughout history as well as the messengers we see each day, from the trees on the road to all the infinite variety of events unfolding before us.

 The story starts with noting that first two messengers, and then a third one is sent.
 This reminds that we do not get the message in the first round usually, and need repeated messages.
 The first part of the story focuses on the interaction between these messengers and the townspeople. (v.
 13-19) What is interesting is that the messengers’ message seems to consist of merely: “Behold, we have been sent unto you!” (v.
 14, similar to v.
 16-17) And the townspeople respond by rejecting their messengership, insisting that the Merciful does *not* send messages (v.
 15).
 There is a back and forth between the messengers and the people here.
 I used to find this conversation a bit circular, why does not the messengers give some more content and evidence, and why is our Creator narrating this back and forth between “yes, we are messengers,” and “no, you are not”?
 (The messengers in reality must be providing all this, as the second part of the story shows, but what is striking is that at this point the Quranic passage does not reveal those.)
 I did not know how such conversation is relevant or helpful?

 On closer attention, I see that it is actually very profound.
 For this part of the story highlights again the attitudes that we may have and how they are crucial to the way we perceive the world around us and open up ourselves to mercy.